 People who have ADHD often suffer from sleep problems.
 There are a variety of reasons for this.
 Stimulant medications used to treat ADHD symptoms may make it difficult to fall asleep or stay asleep.
 Sleep disorders, anxiety, depression, and alcohol and drug abuse also all occur more frequently in people who have ADHD, and all of these conditions can affect sleep.
 Lack of sleep can increase inattentiveness and other symptoms of ADHD.
 Sleep deprivation can make it more difficult to carry out daily activities.
 Sleep problems are treatable.
 Have a conversation with your physician if you are excessively sleepy during the day or if you have a hard time sleeping at night.
 It may be that ADHD medication side effects are contributing to sleep problems.
 The doctor may recommend that you have a sleep study to diagnose or rule out sleep disorders.
 Getting adequate sleep will help you avoid making careless mistakes.
 It is especially concerning if your sleep problems have persisted for a long period of time.

 People who have ADHD are at increased risk for internet addiction.
 Studies have shown that up to 25% of people who have ADHD suffer from internet addiction.
 Increased screen time can make ADHD symptoms worse in some people.
-It is not entirely known how the two disorders are connected and which problem comes first.
-Avoid screen time for several hours prior to bedtime.
+It is not entirely known how the two disorders are connected.
+Avoid screen time for the hours prior to bedtime.
 Nighttime exposure to screens increases the risk of sleep problems for everyone, so set your devices aside and do not use the computer beginning in the late afternoon and early evening.
-You will sleep better and you may help minimize ADHD symptoms.
+You will sleep better, and you may help minimize ADHD symptoms.

 Many ADHD medications contain stimulants to combat the condition.
 Similarly, caffeine in coffee or tea may help, too.
-Caffeine may make you less inattentive and it may improve hyperactivity-impulsivity symptoms.
+Caffeine may make you less inattentive and it may improve hyperactivity-impulsivity symptoms, though to a much lesser extent than medication.
 If you stop drinking coffee or tea, you may notice that your attention deficit disorder symptoms get worse.
 Caffeine helps most people focus and improves brain function and alertness.
 It also improves working memory.
 The difference is that caffeine may make people without ADHD jittery while it helps relieve hyperactive-impulsive and other symptoms in those with attention deficit disorder.
 Check with your doctor to see if caffeine consumption is safe for you.
 If so, indulge in caffeinated coffee or tea and reap the benefits!

 IMAGES PROVIDED BY: